Gfuen/Checklist/Things to remember/remember.md

 * Try stagers with shell payloads and recieve shell through exploit/multi/handler (allowed on exam if not meterpreter shell)

 * Check path where reverse shell was uploaded if you need to go to it on browser

+* Check all version numbers of port services.
+Use VRFY or default smpt user wordlist to verify user and user emails through smtp.
+Use echo command to append to a scheduled task for privilege escalation